Timofey-Makhankov/Tic-Tac-Toe-Website/README.md

 - Timofey - The backend with Javascript & J-Query
 - Ruben - Writes the documentation and does the testing

 We will also help each other if we need some help.
 Aurora decided to make the design with HTML and CSS because it's the only programming language she knows for frontend stuff.
-Timofey Decided to work with Java because he already did some stuff with Java and he uses J-Query for helping him to not write so much code.
-Ruben decide to write in a ReadMe file in our github, because everyone can change something in this file and it's easy for everyone to write in.
+Timofey Decided to work with Java because he already did some stuff with Java and he uses J-Query to help him to not write so much code.
+Ruben decided to write in a ReadMe file in our github, because everyone can change something in this file and it's easy for everyone to write in.

 <p align="center">
   <img src="./images/DesicionMatrix.png" width="95%" align="justify">